 google_slides_action_<slug> |

-Add a slide, drop in a chart, edit text on a slide, or rearrange the deck.
-The <slug> part comes from the block name. |
+Add a slide, drop in a chart, edit text, or rearrange the deck.
+The <slug> part is the slugged block name. |

 Reports tools